gaultier/blog/subtle_bug_with_go_errgroup.md

 Things get even muddier when we notice that after `g.Wait(ctx)`, we do the password length check, and that gets to run, contrary to the `checkHaveIBeenPawned` call.
 Since the length check does not care about a context, it runs just fine.
 And that's what puzzled me during the investigation for so long.

-My take-away: if you decide to use an API, take time to first read the docs in full and read the fine prints.
-It was the first time I used `errgroup` and I only had a cursory look at the docs.
+My main take-away: if you decide to use an API, take time to first read the docs in full.
+Probably more than once.
+And read the fine prints.
+Consider also skimming through the implementation.
+It will save time overall.

 Finally: if the code is trivially simple, *except* for this one clever thing, and there is a bug, well...
-The bug is probably in this clever bit of code.
+The bug is probably in this one clever bit of code.